 Apply for an Apprenticeship

 You must apply for the apprenticeship program during the two-week application period and meet all of the minimum qualifications (see below).
-NOTE: Photocopies are NOT provided by the JAC.

 Applicants will be notified by mail with their ranking number within two weeks of the interview.

 A. A journeyman is a person who has completed an apprenticeship program and has met the required minimum qualifications and standards that pertain to their trade.

 Q. Can I get an application for the apprenticeship program at any time?

 No, we open application for two weeks out of each year and you can only fill out an application during that time period.
 See the apprentice applications for the specific dates.

 Q. Can you mail an application to me?